Demonbane18/Demonbane18/README.md

 - 🔭 I’m currently working on a game project with the Project Brass Community called Orchestria: Brass Fate!
 - 🌱 I’m currently learning about Godot and Node js
 - 👯 I like making games and apps
-- 🥅 2021 Goals: Be successful with my investments in crypto and NFT
+- 🥅 2022 Goals: Be happy
-- ⚡ Fun fact: I love playing games and coding
+- ⚡ Fun fact: I love playing games and coding and also Crypto

 ### My Social Media: